kryan17/kryan17.github.io/Characters/134872HallidayInn.md

 __If asked when the argument took place say:__

 <p> Not between 5 and 6pm, if that’s what you’re thinking.
 In fact, when Ginger was killed, I was out cold in the laundry room after drinking a few too many Cinzano and Limes.
-The freshly washed linen smelled just like my old bed so I couldn’t resist curling up in it= even though it did have a much lower thread count.
-I didn’t see anyone else there thought which I suppose isn’t the most copacetic of alibis.  </p>
+The freshly washed linen smelled just like my old bed so I couldn’t resist curling up in it- even though it did have a much lower thread count.
+I didn’t see anyone else there though which I suppose isn’t the most copacetic of alibis.  </p>

 <h2> End Game </h2>